 Check out this excellent guide for climbing Table Mountain for more details on doing it yourself.

-After a long and satisfying day on the mountain, take a taxi (or walk the 4 km) to stunning Camps Bay Beach for sunset, a sundowner, and dinner along Victoria Road.
+After a long and satisfying day on the mountain, take a taxi (or walk the 4 km) to stunning Camps Bay Beach for sunset, a sundowner, and dinner along Victoria Road – a perfect end to an eventful Day Two on your Cape Town itinerary.

 Day 3 in Cape Town